On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Introduction

-Moreover, we observe that \textbf{since the RS+FD solution generates fake data uniformly at random in~\cite{Arcolezi2021_rs_fd,Varma2022}, it is possible to uncover the sampled attribute of users} in certain conditions.
-In this context, we evaluated the effectiveness of the RS+FD solution on hiding the sampled attribute to the aggregator by varying the privacy budget $\epsilon$, the LDP protocol and the fake data generation procedure.
-In particular if the aggregator is able to break RS+FD into the SMP solution, the RS+FD solution might also be subject to the same vulnerability to re-identification attacks.
+Secondly, we observe that \textbf{since the RS+FD solution generates fake data uniformly at random in~\cite{Arcolezi2021_rs_fd,Varma2022}, it is possible to uncover the sampled attribute of users} in certain conditions.
+In this context, we evaluated the effectiveness of the RS+FD solution in hiding the sampled attribute to the aggregator by varying the privacy budget $\epsilon$, the LDP protocol and the fake data generation procedure.
+In particular, if the aggregator is able to break RS+FD into the SMP solution, the RS+FD solution might also be subject to the same vulnerability to re-identification attacks on multiple collections.
 Thus, we have proposed three attack models to uncover the sampled attribute of users using the RS+FD solution and evaluated its risks to re-identification attacks.
-Lastly, as shown in our results, RS+FD is, to some extent, a natural countermeasure to re-identification attacks.
+Lastly, as shown in our results, RS+FD is, to some extent, a natural countermeasure to re-identification attacks due to chaining errors from incorrectly predicting the sampled attribute and user's value in multiple collections.
 Building on this, we have designed a stronger countermeasure that adapts RS+FD to generate fake data following non-uniform distributions, \textbf{almost fully preventing the inference of the sampled attribute while preserving utility}.

 To summarize, this paper makes the following contributions: